-Our economy is in a downturn, Investments are tanking, and every day the market reaches new lows.
+Our economy is in a downturn, investments are tanking, and every day the market reaches new lows.
 It can be hard to stay focused through it all and not panic.
 Unfortunately it seems like most investors in the market HAVE panicked already, and their fear is self-fulfilling.
-They’re afraid the market will tank, so when they all panick and sell, it DOES tank.
+They're afraid the market will tank, so when they all panic and sell, it DOES tank.

 If you want to retain your sanity during these hard times, there are a few things that you shouldn't do.

 7 Things You Shouldn't Do In An Economic Crisis

 - You shouldn't listen to the media: Remember the old saying, “If it bleeds, it leads”.
 The media will report the bad news first, and often gloss over the good or encouraging news.
 Try not to take the news reports too seriously as good reporting is becoming harder to come by.

 - You shouldn't forget to be positive: If you can't stay positive, and look at the silver linings of a situation, your feelings of loss and panic will start to surface.
 Remember that money doesn't bring happiness, and that the market will rebound.
 It may not happen as quickly as we'd like it to, but it will come around.